IDAES/idaes-pse/docs/explanations/components/dmf/dmf-cli.rst

 If you register a file ending in ".json", it will be parsed (unless it is over 1MB) and, if it passes, registered as type JSON.
-If the parse fails, it will be registerd as a generic file *unless* the :option:`--strict` option is given (with this option, failure to parse will be an error):
+If the parse fails, it will be registered as a generic file *unless* the :option:`--strict` option is given (with this option, failure to parse will be an error):

 .. code-block:: console